-In June 1911 the Cwmtillery Ward Council meeting were told the bridge was again needed to be pushed to the top of the priority list and the Tillery Company said the money they had offered was still available and the landowners were contacted.
+In June 1911 the Cwmtillery Ward Council meeting were told the bridge was again needed to be pushed to the top of the priority list and the Powell’s Tillery Company said the money they had offered was still available and the landowners were contacted.

 In a report from February 1889 when the council did a survey on the rail traffic in this valley and the need for a Foundry Bridge further South, over 21 trains per day were monitored going up and down this Cwmtillery branch line and that was when the first reports were drawn up for a bridge over Penybont.

 Cock n Chick School.

 The Cwmtillery Junior Mixed (Cock n Chick School) was built in 1876 on land sold by the South Wales Colliery Co for £50.
 The Architect was Mr W. D. Blessley of Cardiff and the builders were Messrs Foster Bros of Abergavenny with an estimated cost of £3,000.
-The school was officially opened on Monday 15th January 1877
+The school was officially opened on Monday 15th of January 1877.

-Guest were Mr Lawrence Heyworth for the South Wales Collery Co: Mr J. W. Walters J.P.: The Rev Howell Howells: Mr T. Phillips: Mr J. Thomas of Brynmawr and Dr Soper: Mr Edmund Morgan: Mr Titus Phillips (vice chairman of the board): Mr J. Harding: Mr W. Dayson: Rev J. A. Jones (the clerk): Mr Walters (treasurer): Dr Williams: Rev J. Lewis: Mr Allen (Nantyglo):
+Guest at the official opening of the school were – Mr Lawrence Heyworth for the South Wales Colliery Co: Mr J. W. Walters J.P.; The Rev Howell Howells; Mr T. Phillips; Mr J. Thomas of Brynmawr and Dr Soper; Mr Edmund Morgan; Mr Titus Phillips (Vice-Chairman); Mr J. Harding; Mr W. Dayson; Rev J. A. Jones (Clerk); Mr Walters (Treasurer); Dr Williams; Rev J. Lewis and Mr Allen (Nantyglo):

-The party then left and walked to the Clyn Mawr Hotel for lunch where Mr Lawrence Heyworth took the Chair.
+The party then left and walked to the Clyn Mawr Hotel for lunch where Mr Lawrence Heyworth took the chair.